 Fact 3: The period between 1946 and 1982 is known as the “Golden Era” for Kuwait.
 The country became prosperous during this time, achieving independence in 1961.

 Fact 4: Sheikh Abdullah Al-Salim Al-Sabah became the first Emir of the country after its independence.
 Succession is restricted to descendants of “Mubarak as-Sabah.”
 “The Great” was the seventh ruler of Kuwait, whose reign lasted from May 18, 1896 until his death on November 28, 1915.

 Fact 5: Kuwait is the first Gulf country to have established a constitution and parliament.

-Fact 8: Kuwait has the 15th-tallest sculpted tower in the world – The Al Hamra Tower.
-Located in Kuwait City, it is also the country’s tallest tower.
+Fact 6: Kuwait has the 15th-tallest sculpted tower in the world – The Al Hamra Tower.
+Located in Kuwait City, it is also the country’s tallest tower and the 23rd tallest in the world.
 It took almost six years to complete.
 It is 414 meters tall with 80 floors.

 Fact 9: Kuwait’s economy is mostly petroleum based.
 Fertilizers and petroleum are their main export products.